 This is not to say I do not need to edit or re-write, far from it, but each time I do, I use the same technique to make ‘tweaks’ until the scene works.
 Editing and re-writes purely allow you to correct the detail and flush out unnecessary and often misleading words and to hone the cutting edge of the stories mood.

 This way of writing may not work for you.
 It may go against all you have learnt about writing, or just not suit your style.

-But then again it may be worth having a go, maybe a short story or even a piece of flash fiction to start with.
+But then again, it may be worth having a go, maybe a short story or even a piece of flash fiction to start with.
 You could even employ it to write an Electric Eclectic book, why not have a go?

-Or maybe you are struggling with a scene or section of your work in progress and I have just come along with this amazing and brilliant idea, which gives you the next bestseller or booker prize winning novel.
-If that is the case, keep me in mind, please when you receive that big pay-out!
+Or maybe you are struggling with a scene or section of your work in progress and I have now come along with this amazing and brilliant idea, one which gives you the next international bestselling book this millennium, or a Booker prize-winning novel?

-I hope you can glean something from this Rambling, whatever it might be, I really do.
+Honestly, I hope you can glean something from this Rambling, whatever it might be.

 Thanks for reading, Paul.

 You can read some of my short stories HERE

 where you can see my books, my blogs and what I am getting up to right now.